genesishang/SleepifyWrapped/README.md

 The data provides a 'Start Time' and 'End Time' column for tracking the duration of each sleep type.
 These times are provided in a 'MONTH/DAY/YR HR:MIN:SEC AM/PM' format.
 In order to accumulate times in terms of of their sleep type and day, we needed to extract the desired definition of time accordingly.
 We developed the following methods:

-### calculateSleepDuration()
+### calculateSleepDuration(startTime, endTime)
-This method calculates the TOTAL duration of sleep per night.
+This method inputs a cells contents, assuming it is in the 'MONTH/DAY/YR HR:MIN:SEC AM/PM' format, and calculates the TOTAL duration of sleep per night.
 Using the calculateSleepDifference() function within the main function, we iterate through each row and recieve total sleep duration per sleep type.
 The total time is returned as a double rounded to the tenths.

-### calculateSleepDifference()
+### calculateSleepDifference(startTime, endTime)
 This is a helper method, specifically used to assist in time conversions for the calculateSleepDuration() function.
+This method inputs a cells contents assuming it is in the 'MONTH/DAY/YR HR:MIN:SEC AM/PM' format.
 The night is organized into different time blocks according to the different types of sleep experienced by the user.
 The time stamp is extracted from the 'End Time' and 'Start Time' columns, then each is converted into a their equivalent in minutes (E.g. hours converted to 60 minutes whilst minutes amount remains the same).
 The "total start time" is then subtracted from the "total end time", resulting in the total time passing within that block.
 The total time is returned as a double rounded to the tenths.

 ### minToHrs(min)
 This is a helper method that inputs an int representing minutes and converts the provided minutes to hours.
 This method is used within the calculateSleepDifference() method.
 The total time is returned as a double rounded to the tenths.